MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-classification.md

 In this example, the user can click **Change now** to apply the recommended label, or override the recommendation by selecting **Dismiss**.
 If the user chooses to dismiss the recommendation and the condition still applies when the document is next opened, the label recommendation is displayed again.

 If you configure automatic classification rather than recommended, the label is automatically applied and the user still sees a notification in Word, Excel, and PowerPoint.
 However, the **Change now** and **Dismiss** buttons are replace with **OK**.
-In Outlook, there is no notification because the label is applied at the time the email is sent.
+In Outlook, there is no notification for automatic classification and the label is applied at the time the email is sent.

 > [!IMPORTANT]
 >Do not configure a label for automatic classification and a user-defined permission.
 The user-defined permissions option is a [protection setting](configure-policy-protection.md) that lets users specify who should be granted permissions.